zgjiangtoby/L2D/README.md

 # Label-Alignment Divergence Reranking (LADR)
-This code is for the paper ``Efficient Demonstration Selection by Label-Alignment Divergence Reranking for In-Context Learning.
+This code is for the paper ``Efficient Demonstration Selection by Label-Alignment Divergence Reranking for In-Context Learning``.

 # Installation